 A standing Governance Committee helps the Board focus on functioning successfully within our governance model.
 Its duties include maintaining accurate job descriptions for the Board, leading an annual training session for new Trustees, organizing the Board’s annual evaluation of itself, and other appropriate process monitoring and improvement.
 Membership of this committee shall be 3-7 people, with a current Board member and the Senior Minister serving as members.

 A standing Finance Committee assists the Board in its oversight of the congregation’s finances.
 Its purpose is to ensure that routine financial reports are clear and helpful, and to coordinate a periodic audit.
-The Finance Committee should hold an educational session at least bi-annually to insure that Board members have an adequate understanding of the congregation’s financial status and goals.
+The Finance Committee should hold an educational session at least bi-annually to ensure that Board members have an adequate understanding of the congregation’s financial status and goals.
 Membership of this committee shall be 3-7 people, with at least one Board member and the Executive Director serving as members.

-Trustee Nominations Committees
+Trustee Nominations Committee

 Our bylaws create a standing 6-person Trustee Nominations Committee, consisting of five annually elected members of the Parish and the person that was most recently (but is no longer) President of the Society.
 The committee shall request suggestions from the congregation and, for the FUS Board of Trustees, the Trustees for the Friends of the Meeting House, and the Trustees for the FUS Foundation Board.

-ad hoc task forces
+completed task forces

 Safe Congregation Advisory Team